branchwelder/SoftSysEsotericEmus/README.md

 **Arduino Memory Architecture**

-With the basic threading library in place for the architecture of a laptop running Ubuntu, applying this to the Arduino architecture requires only updating the assembly code to write to the correct registers.
+With the basic threading library in place for the architecture of a laptop running Ubuntu, applying this to the Arduino architecture requires only updating the assembly code to write to the correct registers and allocate stacks with the correct size.

 **Library Structure**

-Putting it all together
+The library can now be used for either a pure C application or as a way to run threading in C on the Arduino.
+These two functionalities are split within the project directories as described in the [README](https://github.com/hannahtwiggsmith/SoftSysEsotericEmus/blob/master/README.md).

 **Use**

-Use cases

-**Challenges and Future Work**

-Next up
+Some common use cases for threading that may be applicable on the Arduino are:

+* Running motors simultaneously at different speeds
+* Reading from multiple sensor streams
+* Running simultaneous input and output processes
+* Avoiding long wait times between parts of the arduino loop
+* Any other normal multithreading computation case

+**Future Additions**

+The current library works on the Arduino with basic threading functionality.
+This could be expanded to include common mutex capabilities.
+In the PThread library, these functions include init, destroy, lock, and unlock.
+Mutex functionality would allow locking threads to ensure that reading and writing variables happened in a controlled way.

 ### Results